AstraaDev/FarmMergeValley-Injector/README.md

 </details>

 ## Additional Information
+- The change in the player's XP Level will not be reflected on-screen until after exiting and relaunching FMV.
+However, things affected by XP Level (such as unlocking plots of non-premium land for purchase) will be affected immediately, without restarting FMV.
+- Adding a negative value for level will reduce the XP Level by that amount.
+And the negative addition of basic resources (gems, parts) will take them away.
+- Important to note that FMV will break (become unplayable but still viewable) if XP Level exceeds 70 (FMV.v.1.62.6).
+Adding negative amounts to the level may still be possible in order to bring it back below Lvl 70. (refer to [issue 7](https://github.com/AstraaDev/FarmMergeValley-Injector/issues/7))
 - Need help?
 Join the [Discord Server](https://astraadev.github.io/#/discord).
 - Contributions are welcome!
 Open an issue or create a pull request.